aws/event-ruler/README.md

 Ruler recognizes "Or" relationship **only** when the rule has met **all** below conditions:
 * There is "$or" on field attribute in the rule followed with an array – e.g. "$or": []
 * There are 2+ objects in the "$or" array at least : "$or": [{}, {}]
-* There has no filed name using Ruler keywords in Object of "$or" array, refer to RESERVED_FIELD_NAMES_IN_OR_RELATIONSHIP in `/src/main/software/amazon/event/ruler/Constants.java#L38` for example, below rule will be not parsed as "Or" relationship because "numeric" and "prefix" are Ruler reserved keywords.
+* There is no filed name using Ruler keywords in Object of "$or" array, refer to RESERVED_FIELD_NAMES_IN_OR_RELATIONSHIP in `/src/main/software/amazon/event/ruler/Constants.java#L38` for example, below rule will be not parsed as "Or" relationship because "numeric" and "prefix" are Ruler reserved keywords.
   ```
   {